 A human resource reference or HR recommendation letter evaluates the personal characteristics, skills, achievements, and qualities of a person seeking employment in an HR position.
 The reference letter indicates why you are best suited for the human resource position and of your qualities for that position.
-The referee or writer has to have played a supervisory role and could be a former employer, co-worker, professor, lecturer and sometimes even religious leaders.
+The referee or writer has to have played a supervisory role and could be a former employer, co-worker, professor, lecturer and sometimes even religious leader.
 What matters is that the referee has to know the professional and personal capabilities of the person they are recommending.

 Purpose and Benefits

-The sole purpose of a human resource letter is to vouch for a person’s qualification for the position of a human resource personnel.
+The sole purpose of a human resource letter is to vouch for a person’s qualification for the position of human resource personnel.
 This is done by positive remarks of the referee’s assessment of your characteristics and their view of your professionalism.
-This together with academic qualifications is enough to guarantee security of the job sought.
+This together with academic qualifications is enough to guarantee the security of the job sought.
 The other ultimate benefit is to convince the potential employer of your reliability through word of confidence from a reliable source.

 Contents of a Professional HR Reference Letter

 The ultimate letter of human resource recommendation letter must entail, the description of the job seeker, an expression of the relationship of the referee and the job seeker, their professional experience, their achievements.
-It should also include the strengths of the candidate all these as relevant as possible to the position of a human resource personnel.
+It should also include the strengths of the candidate all these as relevant as possible to the position of human resource personnel.
 What is paramount however is to be truthful and positive.